 Protecting television and radio programming, plus the employment of inhouse production staff to produce and air that content, seems like it should be the sole function of the FCC dual licensed KQED, which, allegedly, according to the Public Broadcasting Act of 1967 are licenses designated for the development and broadcast of on-air radio and television programming in the public interest.
 (At this time, many content creators might believe that podcasting and blogging do not require FCC licenses, however, those who are uploading podcasts may be impacted by FCC changes in the future.)

-Local And National Broadcast Production Thrives
+Local And National Broadcast Production

 It occurred to me, with all due respect to Mr. Boland, that Channels 2 (Fox 2 KTVU), 4 (KRON), 5 (CBS Bay Area), 7 (ABC7 KGO) and 11 (NBC Bay Area), the largest commercial broadcasters in the Bay Area, plus PBS itself in Arlington, Virginia, would have vastly decreased their inhouse production of local and national, recorded and live on-air, daily news, educational and entertainment programming, if on-air audience interest and funding were no longer vigorous.
 That does not appear to be the case, as PBS Headquarters and other national PBS stations continue to produce on-air broadcast programming, which KQED purchases and places on-air.

-WGBH (GBH) Launches $225 Million Broadcast Production Fundraising Drive
+WGBH (GBH) $225 Million Broadcast Production Fundraising

 In contrast to KQED’s 2024-2025 layoffs due to the loss of Federal funding, GBH in Boston launched a $225 million fundraising campaign to protect its local programming production, and news and educational content.
 KQED members and viewers are still waiting to see a similar effort made by the KQED Board and management, our member supported public broadcaster, which has the largest public broadcasting budget in our region.